osrf/collision-benchmark/README.md

 ./static_test [--interactive] [--output <your-output-path>] [<gtest parameters>]
 ```

+If you don't specify an output path, world files won't be written to file.

 For example, to run only the particular test named *SpherePrimMesh*
-(for test names please refer to *test/Static_TEST.cc*)
+(for other test names please refer to *test/Static_TEST.cc*),
-in interactive mode and save files to */home/me/test/*:
+run it in interactive mode, and save world files to */home/me/test/*:

 ```
 ./static_test --gtest_filter=*SpherePrimMesh* --interactive --output /home/me/test
 ```

-In interactive mode, when the test prompts you to hit [Enter] to continue,
+In interactive mode, when the test prompts you to hit ``[Enter]`` to continue,
 you have time to start gzclient with the world switching GUI interface:

 ```
 gzclient --g libcollision_benchmark_gui.so
 ```

-Then hit [Enter] in the terminal running the test and watch
+Then hit ``[Enter]`` in the terminal running the test and watch
 the test unfold.
 If it stops due to a failure, it will prompt you to hit
-[Enter] again to continue.
+``[Enter]`` again to continue.
 Before you continue, you may switch between
 the worlds in gzclient and inspect the results.
 Some information will also
 have been printed in the terminal about the test failure details.